Mellanox/SAI-P4-BM/README.md

-# SAI BEHAVIORAL MODEL USING P4
+# SAI BEHAVIORAL MODEL
+This repository clearly defines widely accepted network switch behaviour.
+The switch behavioral model provides a commom framework for all network vendors and users.
+It meant to describe the standard ethernet switch features and flows. both users and vendors can align and check specific

+## P4 MODEL
-This repository is ment to provide a conformal behavioral model with SAI interface.
+The Model is meant to provide a conformal behavioural SAI(https://github.com/opencomputeproject/SAI) model.
 It implements SAI 1.0 on top of soft switch coded via P4.
 The Packet Test Framework (pft) implements test using python.